linode/docs/docs/platform/meltdown_statement.md

 author:
   name: Linode
   email: docs@linode.com
-description: 'Intel recently disclosed two vulnerabilities that affect processors in most devices over the last 23 years.
-Here's how that affects you and what you can do about it.'
+description: "Intel recently disclosed two vulnerabilities that affect processors in most devices over the last 23 years.
+Here's how that affects you and what you can do about it."
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2018-01-11
 modified: 2018-01-11